-Jonathan Colmer is an Associate Professor in the Department of Economics at the University of Virginia, and the Co-Founder and Director of the Environmental Inequality Lab.
+Jonathan Colmer is an Associate Professor of Economics and Public Policy in the Department of Economics at the University of Virginia, and the Co-Founder and Director of the Environmental Inequality Lab.

-Jonathan is an environmental economist, who also works in the area of growth and development economics.
-His research combines data with insights from economic theory and environmental science to better understand how economic activity and the environment influence one another.
+Jonathan works in the areas of environmental economics, and growth and development economics.
+His research combines data with insights from economic theory and environmental science to examine how economic activity and the environment influence one another, and how government interventions shape these interactions.

 Research Interests: